How was Split Croatia Travel Guide compiled?

 4. Split Croatia Travel Guide for private accommodation in Split

 Sometimes, we are all running on a tight budget, and we can’t afford hotels.
 I know, hotels offer the best accommodation.
 However, this is not a concern in Split.
 By all means, the city of Split and its surrounding area have one of the best private accommodations in the world.
-Airbnb in Split area, booking. com, Homeaway and other online platforms offer outstanding properties!
+Airbnb, booking. com, Homeaway and other online platforms offer outstanding properties!
 In addition to that, many owners of these properties are really hospitable and friendly.

 I won’t go into details in this section since there are hundreds of excellent properties in Split.
 By all means Airbnb would be the best platform to look them up.
 I strongly believe that this online platform offers best private accommodation in Split.